llafuente/radamn/README.md

 The proyect has three layers, two for me, one for you :)

-* C/C++: SDL, OpenGL, Audio, nodejs
+* C/C++ [CRadamn / CLand]: SDL, OpenGL, Font, *Audio*, nodejs
-* Javascript Framework (Radamn).
-Provide a proper API on top of the basic C++ land API.
-This will deal with browser/nodejs(client) compatibility.
+* Javascript Framework [JRadamn]: Provide a proper API on top of CRadamn.
+This will deal with browser/nodejs compatibility.
-* User (Javascript) land, where you will write your code, platform independent all in Javascript!
+* Javascript User land, where you will write your code, platform/browser independent all in Javascript!

-Radamn will provide a 2D game engine/rendering layer OPENGL based (currently OPENGL, OPENGLES-1/OPENGLES-2 maybe someday)
+Radamn will provide a 2D game engine/rendering layer OPENGL based (currently OPENGL, OPENGLES-2 planned)

 Plaforms:

-* Linux (fully supported today)
+* Linux (fully supported)
 * MacOS (not tested)
-* Windows (fully supported today, in some systems there are input problems, keyboard only)
+* Windows (fully supported, in some systems there are input problems, keyboard only)
 * Browser (fully compatible Firefox, Chrome, need to test ie9/10).
 I will focus on this after frozen the API.

 The full API will be public soon.